Pilots agree to talk with Iberia about job cuts

 The ruling also limits the amount of short- and medium-haul capacity Iberia can transfer to the new airline but links wage hikes to Iberia's performance.

-Iberia posted a 262 million-euro operating loss in the nine months to September, while BA recorded a nine-month operating profit of 286 million euros.
+Iberia posted a 262 million-euro (212 million pounds) operating loss in the nine months to September, while BA recorded a nine-month operating profit of 286 million euros.
 Sepla has accused IAG of downsizing Iberia to the benefit of BA.

 Another source of union tension has been IAG's 113 million-euro bid to buy out the rest of low-cost airline Vueling VULG.MC, Spain's second-largest carrier by passenger numbers and in which IAG already holds 46 percent.